Meningococcemia is a severe form of blood poisoning that affects the entire body. It is also called meningococcal septicemia.

 When someone has meningococcemia, bacteria enter the bloodstream and multiply, damaging blood vessels throughout the body and causing bleeding into the skin and organs.
 This can lead to a significant rash.

-While the infection can occur in anyone, infants under 2 years of age and adolescents are the most at risk.
+While the infection can occur in anyone, infants under 2 years of age and adolescents are the

-The mortality rate for meningococcemia is up to 40%.
+The mortality rate for meningococcemia is

 Anyone displaying early symptoms must contact a doctor immediately as the disease can quickly become life threatening.